 Common to all these approaches is the demand of high performance scientific computing and programing concepts.
 Therefore, I am additionally interested in information theoretical principles to implement sustainable and platform-independent (mainly pythonic) programs that are in general designed to be performed in multi-core environments.

-! recent teaching activities !
+! upcoming teaching activities !

 In August 2019 I will share my experience in advanced data analysis methods and sustainable implementation strategies of scientific software in the workshop Data Analysis Concepts with Python at the Informatica Feminale at Fachhochschule Furtwangen, Germany.